-Discover’s extended warranty benefit was discontinued on February 28, 2018, along with several other secondary benefits.
+No, Discover doesn’t offer an extended warranty anymore; the benefit was discontinued on February 28, 2018, along with several other secondary benefits.
 Discover cards no longer have extended warranties, purchase protection, travel accident insurance, return protection or rental car insurance.
 Discover is the only major credit card company to lack all of those perks.
 And it’s currently the only one without an extended warranty plan.… read full answer

 The best remaining Discover card benefits are no annual fees and no foreign transaction fees on any of their cards.
 Discover also allows you to freeze your account on demand, which prevents new charges from being placed on the card if it’s been lost or stolen.
 Discover also has a “Cashback Match” feature where they will match all of the rewards you earn in your first year.

-The Visa credit card extended warranty adds one year to eligible items with a U.S. manufacturer warranty of three years or less.
+The Visa credit cardextended warranty adds up to one year to eligible items with a U.S. manufacturer’s warranty of three years or less.
 You’re covered for the original price of the item, up to $10,000 per claim and $50,000 per cardholder.
 If you purchased the item in full with a valid Visa Signature or Visa Infinite card, you are eligible for this benefit.… read full answer

-Basically, you’ll either go online or call 1 (800) 551-8472 to file your claim.
+To file a claim, either log in to the Card Benefit Services Claim Center or call (800) 551-8472.
 You must file within 60 days from when your item fails, or your claim may be denied.
 Send receipts, warranty documentation, and an item description and serial number within 90 days.

 A Benefit Administrator will decide to replace or repair your item.
 If they go the repair route, they will refer you to an authorized repair facility.
 They will pay the repair facility directly, or you can pay the facility for the repair and file a claim for reimbursement.